bajrangCoder/acode-plugin-acodex/readme.md

 AcodeX provides some additional Keybindings for easy usability of terminal features.

+> [!Note]
-> Note: These keybindings will only work if you will use these inside terminal only.
+> These keybindings will only work if you will use these inside terminal only. except the * marked one

 Following are the supported Keybindings :